Sixth normal form: Examples

 In order for a table to be in sixth normal form, it has to be in fifth normal form first and then it requires that each table satisfies only trivial join dependencies.

-Let’s take a simple example with a table already in 5NF:
+Let's take a simple example with a table already in 5NF:

 Here, in the users table, every attribute is non null and the primary key is the username:

-Users_table

 This table is in 5NF because each join dependency is implied by the unique candidate key of the table (Username).
 More specifically, the only possible join dependencies are: {username, status}, {username, department}.

 The 6NF version would look like this:

-Users

-Users_dept

 So, from one table in 5NF, 6NF produces two tables.